-The WET subcommittee prioritized WET support to go to those from Mendocino County that intend to provide services in Mendocino County.
+The WET subcommittee has been strategizing ways to incentivize and prioritize WET support to those from Mendocino County that intend to provide services in Mendocino County.
 The hope is that those with roots in the community, will be able to get support from the community to continue to provide services in the community, and Mendocino County will be able to "grow our own" advanced level providers with a commitment to the community.

-F. Identify county technical assistance needs.
+F. Identify county technical I assistance needs.

-- Support developing regional relationships with colleges that produce Masters Level and higher degrees that are able to provide distance learning support to Mendocino County residents. - Strategies to provide scholarship Assistance and Workforce Development to underrepresented groups.Strategies for advertisement of opportunities that reach the most diverse group of potential applicants.
+Support developing relationships with colleges that produce Masters Level and higher

+- degrees that are able to provide distance learning support to Mendocino County residents. - Strategies to provide scholarship Assistance and Workforce Development to underrepresented groups. - Strategies for advertisement of opportunities that reach the most diverse group of potential applicants. - Strategies for maintaining skilled workforce.